prototypsthlm/Switchboard/README.md

 1. npm install in chef folder
 2. node app.js
 3. http://localhost:3000
-5. make your recipe and write it down
+5. make your recipe and write it down (execution order is top -> bottom)
 6. the config is now at http://localhost:3000/recipe as well as in a recipe.json file
 7. input your config to switchboard (automatically read from http://localhost:3000/recipe by switchboard server instance or manually require it in as JSON)